 Sevilla have had a pretty poor season by their own standards in La Liga current sat on 7th in the league, this is also the Spanish side only chance of picking up silverware.
 With big losses to Granada (4:1) and Atletico Bilbao (1:3) the Sevillistas have lost four out of the past five games, which should put Liverpool as firm favourites going into this final.
 That said, Liverpool aren’t without their own inconsistencies with The Red’s winning only two of their last five games.

-There’s still doubt whether Klopp will have captain Jordan Henderson and Divock Origi back for the match and its likely that after almost a season out the German will not want to chance Danny Ings either.
+There’s still doubt whether Klopp will have captain Jordan Henderson who has been instrumental and Divock Origi back for the match and its likely that after almost a season out the German will not want to chance Danny Ings either.

 Sevilla will be without defender Benoit Tremoulinas with an injury to his left knee and Danish midfielder Michael Dehli who broke his left knee.